 About Drystone Joe

-Educator.
+About Drystone Joe: Educator.
 Empowerer.
 Craftsman.

 My mission is to empower & inspire others by teaching drystone masonry, to sell retail stone products, and to build drystone masonry installations.
 I leave a mark on history by helping others make theirs.

-I am an educator of drystone masonry.
-I have a passion for teaching the best known practices of drystone masonry.
-Since 2001, I have lead many programs, from one-hour presentations to 70-hour hands-on workshops.
-I’ve led 3-day to month-long artist residencies in K-12 schools since 2004, using stone masonry to explore math, science, art, social studies, and language arts.
+I am an educator of drystone masonry, and also have a passion for teaching the best known practices of drystone masonry.
+Since 2001, I have lead many educational stone masonry programs throughout the U.S. These range from one-hour presentations to 70-hour hands-on workshops.
+I’ve also led 3-day to month-long stone masonry artist residencies in K-12 schools and colleges since 2004.
+I use stonemasonry to explore math, science, art, social studies, and language arts.
+Furthermore, I am a consultant on municipal, commercial, and residential drystone masonry projects.

 Since 1997, I have built, restored, and designed drystone masonry landscape installations throughout the United States and in Scotland.
-I am a consultant on municipal, commercial, and residential drystone masonry projects.
-I learned the craft during its revival in central Kentucky in the mid-1990’s.
-I’ve worked with a wide variety of stone and landscape circumstances.
+I learned the craft during its revival in Kentucky in the mid-1990’s.
+During the last 29 years, I’ve worked with a wide variety of stone and landscape circumstances.
 I design, build and repair drystone landscape features using the best known practices for durability according to the Dry Stone Walling Association and the UNESCO World Heritage Sites.
+As a result, I am building stonemasonry features to last as long as possible.

 I also sell retail items related to drystone masonry.
 These include my stone carvings, a drystone masonry manual I wrote, and a three-dimensional stone arch puzzle I designed and patented.